Windows 7 editions

 Windows 7, a major release of the Microsoft Windows operating system, has been released in several editions since its original release in 2009.
-Only Home Premium, Professional, and Ultimate were widely available at retailers.
-The other editions focus on other markets, such as the software development world or enterprise use.
+Only Home Premium, Professional, and Ultimate were widely available at retailers (with Enterprise being available for big businesses, companies etc.).
+The other editions focus on other markets such as the software development world.
 All editions support 32-bit IA-32 CPUs and all editions except Starter support 64-bit x64 CPUs.
-64-bit installation media are not included in Home-Basic edition packages, but can be obtained separately from Windows.
+64-bit installation media are not included in Home-Basic edition packages, but can be obtained separately from Microsoft.

 According to Microsoft, the features for all editions of Windows 7 are stored on the machine, regardless of which edition is in use.
 Users who wish to upgrade to an edition of Windows 7 with more features were able to use Windows Anytime Upgrade to purchase the upgrade and to unlock the features of those editions, until it was discontinued in 2015.
 Microsoft announced Windows 7 pricing information for some editions on June 25, 2009, and Windows Anytime Upgrade and Family Pack pricing on July 31, 2009.